A really, really nice rhubarb crumble recipe that’s super simple to make… and you’re just going to love that oaty crumble topping!

-Rhubarb crumble with a big dollop of creamy, rich vanilla custard is just a total treat!
+Crumble with a big dollop of creamy, rich vanilla custard is just a total treat!
 Proper comfort food and the perfect dessert to follow Sunday dinner.

-Rhubarb crumble is really simple to make it takes hardly any time to prepare.
+Crumble is really simple to make it takes hardly any time to prepare.
 You don’t even have to cook the rhubarb first!

 Rhubarb Crumble Ingredients

 - 3 tbs brown sugar (to tip onto the rhubarb)

 - 50g oats